 sed -i -e 's/DumpCreds/DumpCred/g' Invoke-Mimikatz.ps1

-We are down to only two AV vendors detecting this file as malicious now.
-We could probably quit here and get a lot of mileage out of this script because who has even heard of those AV vendors anyway?
-But as my daughter would say after reading the disclaimer on hand sanitizer, “Why don’t they just put a little bit more in and kill ‘em all!?”
+We could probably quit here and get a lot of mileage out of this script, but as my daughter would say after reading the disclaimer on hand sanitizer, “Why don’t they just put a little bit more in and kill ‘em all!?”